How does LifeSkills support careers education in Scotland?

 How does LifeSkills align with recent developments in education?

-LifeSkills’ focus on developing core transferable skills is broadly aligned with the Scottish Curriculum for Excellence (CfE)[3], which focuses on four ‘fundamental capacities’:
+LifeSkills’ focus on developing core transferable skills is broadly aligned with the Scottish Curriculum for Excellence (CfE)[3].

 How does LifeSkills help students develop core transferable skills?

-These skills align with the focus areas identified in the CfE to prepare young people with the knowledge, skills and attributes needed for life in the 21st century:
+These skills align with the focus areas identified in the CfE to prepare young people with the knowledge, skills and attributes needed for their future.

 • Employability